swachter/scala-ts/readme.md

 #### Class Adapters

 Class adapters are represented by Scala objects.
 They are named like the class they are adapting.
-They have the following structure (assuming the the class `x.y.SomeClass` is adapted):
+They have the following structure (assuming the class `x.y.SomeClass` is adapted):

 ```
 object SomeClass {